Cryptocurrency Rules and Regulations

 Whether to increase tax revenue or quash criminal activities; to protect consumers or provide clarity for business operations, governments, institutions and the cryptocurrency sector alike are calling for greater industry regulation.

 And although decentralisation is core to cryptocurrencies, even most of its strongest philosophical supporters recognise the benefits of improved regulation.

 Greater regulation of the cryptocurrency sector stands to build consumer confidence; it gives digital currencies legitimacy as trade and investment options.
 A buoyant sector with clear operational frameworks is ripe for investment and development.
 And an upward trending sector bears good tax fruit for governments.

 Many stand to benefit from the improved regulation of the cryptocurrency sector.
 Discussions and efforts are currently underway at many levels of government and society to explore just what appropriate regulatory frameworks might look like.

 Where to from here?

 When it comes to cryptocurrencies and their possible applications, we have only seen the tip of the iceberg.
 There are so many frontiers yet to be explored.

 Those preparing to journey into this new world can go confidently knowing that this is no 'wild west' scenario.
 Rules and regulations do apply -- and will only apply more so as cryptocurrencies and their applications develop.

 Congratulations on finishing chapter 2 We hope you've enjoyed learning about crypto.
-Complete all chapters for a special reward.

 Next chapter Back to learning hub